 My role: I designed and led the development of an integrated CRM, customer service, analytics, e-mail marketing, and loyalty system that works in concert¹ with the website, the ticket sales provider and an internal event planning system.

-2013-2015 · The 12th District Mayor’s Office in Budapest, Hungary introduced our „Menzakartya” system, an NFC-enabled, cash-free payment solution in their schools.
-Our smart cards, along with student ID cards issued to every student in Hungary in recent years contain the necessary integrated circuits to build safe and convenient smart card applications.
+2013-2018 · The 12th District Mayor’s Office in Budapest, Hungary introduced our „e-Menza” system, an NFC-enabled, cash-free payment solution in their schools.
+Smart cards contain the necessary integrated circuits to build safe and convenient applications.

 My role: Product and user interface design (web, tablet).Image Credit: Liszt Academy of Music